ibm-granite-community/granite-code-cookbook/README.md

 ### Other general guidance

 - The Developer Certificate of Origin (DCO) applies to the code, documentation, and any example data provided.
-See community CONTRIBUTING guide [legal section][cCg-legal] for more on the DCO.
+See community CONTRIBUTING guide [legal section][CG-legal] for more on the DCO.
 - Commits must be GPG or SSH signed.
-See the community CONTRIBUTING guide on [signing commits][cCg-signing] for details.
+See the community CONTRIBUTING guide [signing commits section][CG-signing] for details.
 - Prefer an opinionated recipe over one that is flexible.
 - With that said, sometimes offering examples from multiple domains (eg for "text to sql") can be helpful.
 If that brings too much complexity, split into smaller recipes.
 - Keep in mind a specific user persona when writing a recipe.
 Rather than writing for a general audience, can you imagine that one specific user would find the recipe valuable from beginning to end?